 Our billing departments can be reached Monday through Thursday from 8:00am until 4:00pm at 702.732.6000 (option 3) to assist you with your billing and insurance questions.
 If you would like to make a payment on your bill, please send it to the address listed below or use our "Pay Your Bill Online" Portal.

 Several insurance plans require pre-authorization for some types of Radiology tests, typically MRI, CT, PET Scans, and Nuclear Medicine Cardiac Scans.
-It is the responsibility of your referring physician to contact your insurance plan, provide information to obtain the necessary authorization and provide the authorization number to SDMI.
+It is the responsibility of your referring physician to contact your insurance plan to go over that list, provide information to obtain the necessary authorization and provide the authorization number to SDMI.

 Authorization is an insurance company's way of giving you permission to receive an exam or procedure.
 It essentially means that they must review your doctor's reasoning for ordering a specific exam to determine if it is medically necessary before they will agree to pay for it.
 Please Note:The authorization constitutes a medical decision only and does not guarantee benefit payment.